Transvelo/docs/gitbook/enter/setup/megamenu_dropdown.md

 6. Drag the **Megamenu** box and drop it under any existing menu as a submenu.<br/>
 ![](http://transvelo.github.io/docs/enter/images/static-block-submenu.png)
 7. Click on **Save Menu**.
-8. Now the megamenu will is added as a submenu.
+8. Now the megamenu item is added as a submenu.

 <div class="alert alert-danger">**Alert :** Please do not use **Static Content Block** as a top level menu item or as submenu menu item beyond level 1.
 Do not use other menu items with **Static Content Block** menu item.</div>